opencypher/cypherdb/src/content/docs/migrate/index.md

 ```cypher
 EXPORT DATABASE '/path/to/export' (schema_only=true);
 ```
-This command will generate a `schema.cypher` file containing only the DDL (Data Definition Language) statements that can be used to recreate the schema of the database inside Kuzu.
+This command will generate a `schema.cypher` file containing only the DDL (Data Definition Language) statements that can be used to recreate the schema of the database inside CypherDB.